When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Turn off the water supply and drain the faucet to prevent flooding.
+• Safety first: Always shut off the water supply and drain the pipes to prevent accidental flooding.

 Keep In Mind